-Non Surgical Laser Gum Treatment
+Albuquerque Non Surgical Laser Gum Treatment | Dr. Keanna DDS

 Periodontal disease is an infection and involves the breakdown of the surrounding soft and hard tissues of the teeth.
-Gum (periodontal) disease ultimately leads to tooth loss.
-I realize that this is the end physical result of systemic health breakdowns.
-Thus total periodontal treatment encompasses not only the localization and manual treatment of oral tissue but also ‘whole-body therapies”.
+Gum (periodontal) disease ultimately leads to tooth loss and the need for devices such as dental implants to replace lost teeth.
+In my practice, I have come to realize that periodontal disease represents the end physical result of systemic health breakdowns.
+Thus, total periodontal treatment encompasses not only the localization and manual treatment of oral tissue, but also “whole-body therapies”.

 Laser energy falls into the category of radiation.
 It is at the far right end of the electromagnetic spectrum producing non-ionized wavelengths that do not affect cellular DNA.
 However, the invisible wavelengths are harmful to the naked eye.
 Therefore, the patient, assistant, and the hygienist are required to wear protective eyewear specific to the laser wavelength used.

 Due to the laser treatment creating a subgingival (below the gum line) burn, the vessels and nerves have been cauterized and the patient feels no discomfort.
-However, it is important to note that three days after laser treatment the patient may experience some mild to moderate discomfort.
-This is expected because new fibers are beginning to grow back giving the patient sensations.
+However, it is important to note that three days after laser gum treatment, the patient may experience some mild to moderate discomfort.
+This is expected because new fibers are beginning to grow back, giving the patient sensations.
 This minor discomfort can be controlled with a mild analgesic (over the counter pain reliever), homeopathics like arnica and traumeel, and/or herbs like aloe vera.

-Our office uses the Opus 10 diode laser in conjunction with scaling/root planning procedures.
-We do not charge the patient additional fees for the usage of the laser because in our treatment module it is part of our necessary ‘phase one periodontal therapy”.
+Our office uses the Opus 10 diode laser in conjunction with scaling/root planing procedures.
+We do not charge the patient additional fees for the usage of the laser because in our treatment module it is part of our necessary “phase one periodontal therapy”.
 This is especially necessary with the evolving understanding between oral disease/infection and systemic disease/infection.
 Therefore, any means by which a dentist may limit this two-way transference of pathogens and inflammatory mediators needs to be used.
 That is why our practice has taken the time to learn proper laser protocols and incurred the expenses of using a laser to augment our phase one periodontal therapy.

-In no way is the laser every to be used instead of scaling/root planning in phase one periodontal therapy or especially any more invasive procedures or surgeries.
-The combination of scaling/root planning in our phase one periodontal therapy does not exclude the need for possible referral to a specialist if the therapy does not control the patient’s periodontal disease.
+Although we have seen amazing results in our periodontal therapy, the combination of scaling/root planing and laser treatment in our phase one periodontal therapy does not exclude the need for possible referral to a specialist if the therapy does not control the patient’s periodontal disease.